 Fair remuneration is critical to the sustainability of the primary eye care system in Australia.

-To support fair remuneration for a sustainable system the Association continues to advocate for a system for fair annual indexation of Medicare fees for optometry services that reflect the true increase in costs of providing these services.
-For many years, Medicare fees have been indexed to a rate below the Consumer Price Index (CPI.)
+To support fair remuneration for a sustainable system Optometry Australia continues to advocate for a system for fair annual indexation of Medicare fees for optometry services that reflect the true increase in costs of providing these services.
+For many years, Medicare fees have been indexed to a rate below the Consumer Price Index (CPI).

 A well-educated workforce, practising advanced primary eye and vision care